inkmi/unicornus/README.md

 ```
 From [cmd/example/example3.go](cmd/example/example3.go)

-The names of the fields in the HTML
+The names of the fields in the HTML forms are dot se